 Indicates an error with the link.
 The error can be one of the following:

 The table below describes the supported PCIe interface in ConnectX-5 and ConnectX-5 Ex adapter cards.

 |ConnectX-5||PCIe Gen 3.0 (1.1 and 2.0 compatible) through x16 edge connectors|

 |ConnectX-5 Ex||PCIe Gen 3.0/4.0 (1.1 and 2.0 compatible) through x16 edge connectors|

 Link Rates: 2.5.
 5.0, 8.0 or 16.0GT/s.

-ConnectX-5 technology maintains support for manageability through a BMC.
-ConnectX-5 PCIe stand-up adapter can be connected to a BMC using MCTP over SMBus or MCTP over PCIe protocols as if it is a standard NVIDIA PCIe stand-up adapter.
+ConnectX-6 technology maintains support for manageability through a BMC.
+ConnectX-6 OCP 3.0 adapter can be connected to a BMC using MCTP over SMBus or MCTP over PCIe protocols as if it is a standard NVIDIA OCP 3.0 adapter.
 For configuring the adapter for the specific manageability solution in use by the server, please contact NVIDIA Support.

-The voltage regulator power is derived from the PCI Express edge connector 12V supply pins.
-These voltage supply pins feed on-board regulators that provide the necessary power to the various components on the card.
+The voltage regulator power is derived from the OCP 3.0 edge connector 12V and 3.3V supply pins.
+These voltage supply pins feed onboard regulators that provide the necessary power to the various components on the card.